AhmedAlaa4611/laravel-artisan-commands/README.md

 - A symmetric key cryptosystem uses the same key to encrypt and decrypt.
 - A public key `asymmetric key` cryptosystem uses a public key to encrypt and a private key to decrypt.
 - Mocking allows you to simulate database behavior and test your logic in isolation.

+## Differences Between composer.json and composer.lock Files
+1. composer.json:
+   - Manages the desired packages and version ranges.
+   - Manually edited by developers.
+2. composer.lock:
+  - Manages the exact versions of the installed packages.
+  - Automatically generated and updated by Composer when installing or updating dependencies.